Biden Rallies Cabinet for Final Push as His Admin Enters Final Months

 President Joe Biden presides over a cabinet meeting with (L–R) Interior Secretary Deb Haaland, Secretary of State Antony Blinken, Defense Secretary Lloyd Austin, and others at the White House in Washington on Sept.
 20, 2024.
 (Chip Somodevilla/Getty Images)

 During a press briefing on Thursday, White House press secretary Karine Jean-Pierre declined to answer a question about whether the acts might constitute terrorism.
-Biden believes there can still be a diplomatic resolution to escalating tensions between Israel and Hezbollah following the bombings, according to Jean-Pierre.
+She said Biden believes there can still be a diplomatic resolution to escalating tensions between Israel and Hezbollah following the bombings.

 State Department spokesperson Matthew Miller also declined to comment on if the attacks were a legitimate form of warfare.